 We find that the rms deviations of the closure phase measurements between 9 redundant triangles in HERA-19 data is about 15°.
+These errors fold directly into calibration errors using standard antenna-based calibration algorithms.
 We estimate errors of this magnitude will limit the imaging dynamic range of HERA-221 to about 103.
-How non-closing errors left after standard antenna-based calibration affect power spectral measurements remains to be determined.
+How calibration errors of this magnitude affect power spectral measurements remains to be determined.